spiral/docs/docs/en/start/server.md

-    RoadRunnerBridge\QueueBootloader::class, // Optional, if it needs to work with jobs plugin RoadRunnerBridge\CacheBootloader::class, // Optional, if it needs to work with KV plugin RoadRunnerBridge\GRPCBootloader::class, // Optional, if it needs to work with GRPC plugin RoadRunnerBridge\BroadcastingBootloader::class, // Optional, if it needs to work with broadcasting plugin RoadRunnerBridge\CommandBootloader::class,
+    RoadRunnerBridge\QueueBootloader::class, // Optional, if it needs to work with jobs plugin RoadRunnerBridge\CacheBootloader::class, // Optional, if it needs to work with KV plugin RoadRunnerBridge\GRPCBootloader::class, // Optional, if it needs to work with GRPC plugin RoadRunnerBridge\CommandBootloader::class,
     RoadRunnerBridge\TcpBootloader::class, // Optional, if it needs to work with TCP plugin RoadRunnerBridge\MetricsBootloader::class, // Optional, if it needs to work with metrics plugin